Table of Contents

 Eliminate Distractions

 Distractions are the bane of anyone who works from home.
 There is always something else to do, something to look at, or someone to talk with.
-Simple phone conversations can chew up hours out of a day, answering emails a couple hours more, and playing on Facebook and other social media ties up even more time.
-If not controlled, these other, unproductive activities can easily consume the good portion of a day.
+Simple phone conversations can chew up hours out of a day, answering emails a couple hours more, and playing on social media ties up even more time.
+If not controlled, these unproductive activities can easily consume the good portion of a day.

 - Create a workspace in your home and make it clear to everyone in the household that when you are in that space, you are not to be interrupted except for urgent, life-threatening emergencies.
 You’ll have to enforce this to make it work, and sometimes others will not be happy with you for not giving them attention.
-Nonetheless, to achieve your goal you must set enforce your limit and space.
+Nonetheless, to achieve your goal you must enforce your limit and space.

 - Turn off the cell phone and other distractions.
 Don’t just put it on vibrate, because you will still know when it is ringing.
 Either turn it off or put it in another room, far away from you.

 - Ignore the temptations of the internet.
-Sure, I know how much fun it is to “just look at the news for a minute” or “scan Facebook”, but don’t do it.
+Sure, I know how much fun it is to “just look at the news for a minute” or “scan Facebook,” but don’t do it.
 They can drag you away from your goal for minutes or even hours.

 - Eliminate any other distractions.
 As you identify other things that cause you to deviate from your writing, tune them out or turn them off.